smyrman/gitsy/README.rst

 changes before each push.

-*WARNING*: This script was created for my own private usage, but it might be of use to others as well (For example you).
+*WARNING*: This script was created for my own private usage, but it might be of use to others as well (for example you).
+It iz releasd under BSD.

 Typically I would recommend to use this tool for syncing your documents and configuration files, but not for large binary files such as music and videos (or